APIScorcher/inforecon/README.md

 Inforecon is a simple tool that is used to scan websites and get information.

 # What it can do
-Currently it can get website banners, IP and scan common ports (more to come soon tho 😉)
+Currently it can get website banners, IP and scan common ports, Shodan Scan, CloudFlare Detection (Massive thanks to christophetd, https://github.com/christophetd/)

-*psst CDN scanning is coming soon*
+*Subdomain enumeration coming soon*

 # Why
 because I was bored and wanted to make something thats actually good..